HoTT/Coq-HoTT/STYLE.md

 We mainly work by the "Fork & Pull" model.
 Briefly: to contribute, [create your own fork][fork] of the repository, do your main work there, and [issue pull requests][pull] when work is ready to be brought into the main library.
-Direct pushes to the library should be restricted to minor edits, in roughly [the sense of Wikipedia][minor]: improvements to documentation, typo corrections, etc.
+Direct pushes to the library should never be made.

 There are various reasons for preferring the fork/pull workflow.
 Firstly, it helps maintain code consistency.
 Secondly, it makes it